-A holiday in space, oh my… Needless to say that we live in an amazing time in human history where technology is offering us opportunities that only a few years ago were thought impossible.
+Needless to say, but we are truly living in an amazing time in human history where technology is offering us opportunities that only a few years ago were thought impossible.

-Wouldn’t it be essential that space tourists not only train for their experience of a lifetime also receive appropriate Osteopathy and Body-centred Stress Coaching?
+I believe it to be essential that private astronauts and space tourists (that are not rigorously tested and trained) not only train for their experience of a lifetime, but also receive appropriate person- and body-centred Stress Coaching.

-Wouldn’t it make sense to make sure your body is in a state of dynamic balance to cope with the extra stressors put on it before and after ‘the’ flight of a lifetime?
+Personally I think it makes sense to assure that the private astronauts' journey includes body-centred stress coaching.
+It will make the journey even more enjoyable and rewarding as it helps the body towards a dynamic balance to cope with the extra stressors put on it before and after 'the' flight of a lifetime.

 To be continued.